 The goal of the Student Summer Fellowship Program is to encourage undergraduate student-faculty collaboration in investigative studies.
 Summer Fellowships are designed to support students for a six-week period so that students may work with a faculty member on a project of mutual interest.
 Student Summer Fellowship recipients receive a taxable stipend of up to $2,610 stipend plus six weeks of campus housing.
 The program is open to all undergraduate full-time students who are pre-registered at Marietta College for the fall semester.
 Student application proposals will be evaluated on a competitive basis by members of the Honors & Investigative Studies Committee.
 While the quality of the projects is the most important criterion for funding, projects that have a strong chance of resulting in a publication, performance, or professional presentation will receive higher rankings by the Committee.

-No more than four Summer Fellowships of up to $2,610 each will be announced in early March 2020.
+No more than four Summer Fellowships of up to $2,610 each will be announced each spring.
 The Fellowship is awarded in taxable hourly pay.
 Students receive six weeks of free on-campus housing (also taxable).
 Students are responsible for their own meals and other living expenses.

 Student Application Criteria